When Good Grades Break Bad!

 • Is a compelling story: The Landry News is a story about a fifth-grade class that is transformed by a new teacher who encourages her students to think for themselves and express their opinions.
 The novel is filled with interesting and relatable characters, and the plot is engaging and suspenseful.
 Students will be drawn into the story and eager to find out what happens next.

 • Encourages critical thinking: The Landry News is a great novel for encouraging critical thinking skills in students.
 The story centers around the idea of free speech and the importance of expressing one’s opinions.
-Throughout the novel, students will be challenged to think about their own beliefs and opinions, and to consider the perspectives of others.
+Throughout the novel, students will be challenged to think about their own beliefs and opinions and to consider the perspectives of others.

 • Relevant to real-world issues: The themes of The Landry News are relevant to real-world issues, such as free speech, censorship, and the role of the media.
 The novel provides a great opportunity for students to learn about these topics and discuss them in a safe and respectful environment.